Drazod/TankSDL/README.md

 # TankSDL2

-This is a small game project created for [Course Name/Number].
+This is a small game project created for learning.
 The game is built using C++ and SDL2 libraries.

 ## Installation